-As a result of the 2016 external quality assurance review, the Estonian Board of Auditors declared that EY Estonia passed the review and the quality of the assurance work meets the relevant requirements.
+As a result of the external quality assurance review, the Estonian Board of Auditors declared that EY Estonia has passed the review successfully and the quality of the assurance work meets the relevant requirements (marked green).
 This represents the best possible outcome of a review according to the Estonian Board of Auditors assurance quality review grading scale.
+Information on the above-mentioned regulator can be found at www.audiitorkogu.ee.